pyconll/pyconll/README.md

 #### Code Formatting

 Code formatting is done automatically on push if githooks are setup properly.
 The code formatter is [YAPF](https://github.com/google/yapf), and using this ensures that coding style stays consistent over time and between authors.
 The linter can also be setup and run via `make lint`.
 If the development environment is not properly setup, then the CI build will fail if code is not formatted properly.

+#### Release Checklist

+Below enumerates the general release process explicitly.
+This section is for internal consumers and most people do not have to worry about this.
+First note, that the dev branch is always a direct extension of master with the latest changes since the last release that are essentially in staging.

+* Merge dev into master **locally**.
+Github does not offer a fast forward merge and explicitly uses a --no-ff equivalent.
+So to keep the linear nature of changes, merge locally to keep a fast forward.
+This is assuming that the dev branch looks good on CI tests which do not automatically run in this situation.
+* Push the master branch.
+This should start some CI tests specifically for master.
+After validating these results, create a tag corresponding to the next version number and push the tag.
+* Create a new release from this tag from the [Releases page](https://github.com/pyconll/pyconll/releases).
+On creating this release, two workflows will start.
+One to release to pypi, and another to release to conda.
+* Validate these workflows pass, and the package is properly released on these platforms.